 Since we are all interested in how we’d use this in the context of Alteryx, let’s take a look at the confusion matrix within Alteryx.

 You have many opportunities to view a Confusion Matrix within a workflow.
-As a simple example, you see here in a decision tree model you can add a Browse tool to the “R” output (aka Report) and view the Confusion Matrix in the report.
+As a simple example, you see here in a Forest Model you can add a Browse tool to the “R” output (aka Report) and view the Confusion Matrix in the report.

 If you would like to learn more about the Model Comparison Tool you can check the help article.